sca-research/GILES/README.md

 ```
 This should produce the result below.
 ```
-Side channel leakage emulation tool
-Usage:
+General instruction leakage simulator
-  bin/GILES [OPTION...] [--input] EXECUTABLE [--file] COEFFICIENTS
+Usage: bin/GILES [--input] EXECUTABLE [--coefficients] COEFFICIENTS :

-  -h, --help                    Print help
+  -h [ --help ]                         Print help
+  -r [ --runs ] arg (=1)                Number of traces to generate -c [ --coefficients ] arg (=./coeffs.json)
+                                        Coefficients file
-  -r, --runs N                  Number of traces to generate (default: 1) -f, --file COEFFICIENTS       Coefficients file (default: ./coeffs.json) -i, --input EXECUTABLE        Executable to be ran in the simulator -o, --output FILE             Generated traces output file -s, --simulator SIMULATOR NAME
+  -i [ --input ] arg                    Executable to be ran in the simulator -o [ --output ] arg                   Generated traces output file -s [ --simulator ] arg (=Thumb Sim)   The name of the simulator that should
-                                The name of the simulator that should be used (default: Andres)
+                                        be used
-  -m, --model MODEL NAME        The name of the mathematical model that
+  -m [ --model ] arg (=Hamming Weight)  The name of the mathematical model that
-                                should be used to generate traces (default: Hamming Weight)
+                                        should be used to generate traces -f [ --fault ] arg                    Where to inject a fault. e.g. "--fault 10 R0 2" is inject a fault before the 10th clock cycle, by flipping the
+                                        second least significant bit in the
+                                        register R0
+  -t [ --timeout ] arg                  The number of clock cycles to force
+                                        stop execution after
 ```

 ## Leakage generation models